davidrosado4/Data-Science-MSc/Health Data Science/Assignment 5/README.md

-The presentation file we follow in order to present the paper.
-I have also added the paper.
+The presentation file and the paper that we have presented.